 Garage Doors

+Again, the original formula WD-40 isn’t a good lubricant, and a garage door requires an excellent lubricant.
 Remember, too, that garage doors often use components made of rubber, plastic, or nylon and all of these parts could be damaged by WD40.

 RV Slide-Out Seals

 WD-40 can ultimately damage many types of plastic and rubber.
 It’s also important to repeat — WD-40 can attract dirt, dust, and other debris.
-This is exactly what you don’t want on your RV slide-out seals.
+This is precisely what you don’t want on your RV slide-out seals.

-As we noted in our post How to care for RV slide-out seals, we’ve only talcum/baby powder (talc – not corn starch) on our seals for years.
-And we’ve still got all of the original seals on our 2005 Newmar Mountain Aire after 18 years of full-timing in it.
+As we noted in our post How to care for RV slide-out seals, we’ve only used talcum/baby powder (talc – not corn starch) on our seals for years.
+And we still had all of the original seals on our 2005 Newmar Mountain Aire after 18 years of full-timing in it.
+We’ve even got a post on maintaining slide out seals under slide toppers.
+Again, we use only talc-based powder.
+(Don’t worry – we address concerns about talc in the post.)

 While we’re on the topic, if you’ve got issues with your RV slide-outs, or if you just need more information about slide-outs in general, check out our complete guide to the RV slide out.